abhayran/styleNeRF/README.md

 - `patch`: Render patches and transfer the style to each patch individually.
 Better performance, but lacks global consistency and fails to capture higher level features since we have to process patches individually.
 - `memory_saving`: This is a practical workaround which enables us to process pixels individually, yielding superior results.
 This approach consists of two substages:
     - Substage 1: Render image in inference mode, calculate and store gradients per pixel by the style loss
     - Substage 2: Render pixels while freezing the geometry MLP, then backpropagate the corresponding stored pixel gradients.
-Wait for every pixel to be processed before making an update.
+Wait for every pixel to be processed before stepping the optimizer.

 ![image](https://user-images.githubusercontent.com/40629249/124358547-1d632380-dc21-11eb-8695-2d05484ae04e.png)